KittyCAD/modeling-app/docs/kcl/yd.md

 No matter what units the current project uses, this function will always return the conversion factor to yards.

-For example, if the current project uses inches, this function will return &#x60;36&#x60;.
-If the current project uses millimeters, this function will return &#x60;914.4&#x60;.
-If the current project uses yards, this function will return &#x60;1&#x60;.
+For example, if the current project uses inches, this function will return `36`.
+If the current project uses millimeters, this function will return `914.4`.
+If the current project uses yards, this function will return `1`.

 **Caution**: This function is only intended to be used when you absolutely MUST have different units in your code than the project settings.
 Otherwise, it is a bad pattern to use this function.

-We merely provide these functions for convenience and readability, as &#x60;10 * yd()&#x60; is more readable that your intent is &quot;I want 10 yards&quot; than &#x60;10 * 914.4&#x60;, if the project settings are in millimeters.
+We merely provide these functions for convenience and readability, as `10 * yd()` is more readable that your intent is "I want 10 yards" than `10 * 914.4`, if the project settings are in millimeters.

 ```js
 yd() -> number